 After an hour and a half in the car (incredibly short compared to the nine and a half hours we had done just two days before) we arrived, parked, and got our first breathtaking view of the falls.

 After being blown away by the beauty of the rumbling falls and the mist rising up in the air, we were given a reality check.
 Wanting to get up close and personal with it all, we knew we wanted to take a Hornblower Cruise.
-But, like the major dummies that we are, we forgot to buy them online.
+But, like the major dummies that we are, we forgot to buy tickets online.
 And, of course, the line was ridiculously long.

 Thankfully, even though the line was ridiculously long, it didn’t actually last as long as it looked.
 Before we knew it we were handed our seriously fabulous red ponchos and shepherded onto the boat.